-I. OUR SUPREME DUTY .
+1. OUR SUPREME DUTY

-We Should Make the Most of Cur Lives.
-All life is interesting, but our own life is of greatest concern.
+We Should Make the Most of Our Lives.
+Our own life is our most valuable possession.
 We not only want to keep it, but we want it to grow, to develop, to enlarge and to be enriched.
 We each have a deep seated desire to make the most of it.
 Indeed, it is a duty we owe not simply to our selves, our family, our friends and to our country, but to our Creator who gave it, that we make it the very best life of which it is capable.
 One is not only a good person, but he is at the same time a good citizen, when he develops his best and noblest character in its physical, its mental and its moral expression; that is, when he attains the highest possible perfection in body, mind and spirit.
 He must possess a vigorous, healthy body, a well trained mind and a keen moral sense, all of which should be placed at the service of his fellowmen.
 The best citizen seeks constantly to make the most of himself and to assist others to develop their lives most perfectly.